Akhilkj123/CyberOps/Introduction/Module-4/Lab - Working with Text Files in the CLI.md

 f.
 Click File > Open... and search for the newly saved file, space.txt.

+g.
+Even though SciTE is looking at the correct directory (/home/analyst), space.txt is not displayed.
+This is because SciTE is looking for known extensions and .txt is not one of them.
+To display all files, click the dropdown menu at the bottom of the Open File window and select All Files (*).

+h.
+Select space.txt to open it.
+Note: While the Linux file systems do not rely on extensions, some applications such as SciTE may attempt to use them to identify file types.

 ![image](https://github.com/Akhilkj123/CyberOps/assets/65653010/88d99077-ac05-47e9-84f8-ddceaec61a32)

+i.
+Close space.txt when finished.

 Question:
 Could you immediately find space.txt?